Galliformes: Flightlessness

-While most galliformes are rather reluctant flyers, truly flightless forms are unknown among the extant members of the order.
+While most Galliformes are rather reluctant flyers, truly flightless forms are unknown among the extant members of the order.
 Though they are often mischaracterised as weak-flying, Galliformes are actually highly specialised for their particular flight style, bearing extremely powerful flight muscles, and some species are even migratory.
 Adult snowcocks are, however, flightless, requiring gravity to launch, although juveniles can still fly relatively well.

-Nonetheless, a few birds outside the Galliforme crown-group did produce flightlessness.
+Nonetheless, a few birds outside the Galliformes crown-group did produce flightlessness.

-The genus Sylviornis, a huge prehistorically extinct species of New Caledonia, was flightless, but as opposed to most other flightless birds like ratites or island rails which become flightless due to arrested development of their flight apparatus and subsequently evolve to larger size, Sylviornis seems to have become flightless simply due to its bulk, with the wing reduction following a consequence, not the reason for its flightlessness.
+The genus Sylviornis, a huge prehistorically extinct species of New Caledonia, was flightless, but as opposed to most other flightless birds like ratites or island rails which become flightless due to arrested development of their flight apparatus and subsequently evolve to larger size, Sylviornis seems to have become flightless simply due to its bulk, with the wing reduction following consequently, not being the reason for its flightlessness.

 The gigantic Australian mihirungs, which may be closer to Galliformes than to Anseriformes as traditionally expected, achieved flightlessness more traditionally, strongly reducing their wings and keel.
 They were massive herbivorous birds, among the largest avian dinosaurs of all time.

 By contrast, the stem-galliform Scopelortyx appears to have been more aerial than modern fowl, with a flight style more suited for gliding and soaring.